How Long After Shocking a Hot Tub Can You Use It?

 Non-chlorine shock

-In most cases, when using a non-chlorine shock (which is an oxidizer) you can get back in quite quickly, so it is ideal if you test your water before a spa party and realize you need to shock but have little time before the party.
+In most cases, when using a non-chlorine shock (which is an oxidizer), you can get back in quite quickly.
+It is ideal if you test your water before a spa party and realize you need to shock but have little time before the party.

 Many non-chlorine shocks act quickly so you can use the hot tub again after as little as 20 minutes.